SFCRD/fvm/README.md

 Flex SDK Version Manager
 ========================

+**FVM is a work in progress!
+It DOES NOT WORK RIGHT NOW.
+I'll remove this notice when we're good to go.**

 **fvm** is a ruby gem and executable for managing versions of the [Adobe Open Source Flex SDK][flex-sdk].

 *It has only been tested on Mac OSX 10.6.4 and is likely to not work on many other configurations.* If you